 Those students for whom the housing requirement is a condition of enrollment will be asked to verify their adherence to it.
-Failure to maintain the required residency will result in termination of enrollment by the Dean of Students.
-Enforcement of the housing regulations is the responsibility of the Dean of Students.
-The housing requirement does not apply to a student during a term in which he or she is enrolled for six or less credits.
+Failure to maintain the required residency will result in termination of enrollment.
+Enforcement of the housing regulations is the responsibility of the Office of Student Affairs.
+The housing requirement does not apply to a student during a term in which he/she is enrolled for six or less credits.
 In any subsequent term during which the student carries seven or more credits the requirement will again become applicable.